 - Remove the three 1/4" filter guard screws and filter guard A. Remove the oil filter B from the transaxle and discard.
 Dispose of used oil in accordance with local requirements. - Wipe the filter base surface off and apply a film of new oil to the gasket of the new replacement filter.
-Install the new filter by hand, turn 3/4 to one full turn after the filter gasket contacts the filter base surface. - 3.
-Re-install the filter guard and torque the three screws to 65 in. lbs. each. - Remove cap C, fill the transaxles through the expansion tank D with approximately 4 quarts of SAE 20W-50 engine oil.
+Install the new filter by hand, turn 3/4 to one full turn after the filter gasket contacts the filter base surface.

+- 3. Re-install the filter guard and torque the three screws to 65 in. lbs.(7.5 n-m)each. - 4.
+Remove cap C, fill the transaxles through the expansion tank D with approximately 2 quarts (1L) of SAE 20W-50 engine oil PER TRANSAXLE.